MartinHalvorson/cosmic-encounter-simulator/README.md

 # Cosmic Encounter Simulator

-_This is a relatively old project from about ~5 years ago.
-Looking back the code definitely isn't the way I'd structure it today... which I guess is growth, right?_
+_This is a relatively old project from about ~8 years ago.
+Looking back, the code definitely isn't how I'd write it today... which I guess is growth, right?
+I loved making this at the time so I'm happy to keep it up on GitHub!_

 This simulator models the game of Cosmic Encounter with various alien powers.
 I use heuristics and some basic AI to model rational player interactions.